boldry/NinjaBusiness/templates/investor_collateral/ai_prompts/02_Market_Analysis_Prompt.md

 2. Your target industry and customer segments
 3. Any customer validation you've done

+**🚨 RESEARCH APPROACH:**
+I will conduct **active web research** to find current market data.
+All sources will:
+- Be published within the **last 12 months** (verified dates)
+- Include **clickable URLs** in format: [Source Name](https://url.com)
+- Be found through **real-time web searches** (not from my training data)

-I'll conduct additional market research, calculate TAM/SAM/SOM using multiple methodologies, analyze market trends, and generate a complete, investor-ready Market Analysis with all sources cited."
+I'll calculate TAM/SAM/SOM using multiple methodologies, analyze current market trends, and generate a complete, investor-ready Market Analysis with all sources properly cited with URLs and publication dates."

 Then wait for the user to provide information before proceeding.